Teaching Students to Create an Online Personal Branding Strategy: Personal Brand Exercise for Students

-This page may contain affiliate links, meaning at no additional cost to you, if you click a link and make a purchase, I will make a commission.
+This post may contain affiliate links, meaning at no additional cost to you, if you click a link and make a purchase, I will make a commission.
 Please read my disclosure for details.
+Online Personal Branding Lately, there’s been a lot of buzz about Mark W. Schaefer’s new book: Known: The handbook for building and […]

 My Public Relations Class Participated in the Ketchum Mindfire Challenge.
 Here’s How It Helped.